-Your health care provider may give you prescription opioids to help with tooth pain.
-Opioids are a type of pain medicine.
-They work by blocking pain signals on nerves and in your brain.
+Prescription opioids, a type of pain medicine, may be recommended to help with tooth pain.
+Opioids work by blocking pain signals on nerves and in your brain.
 This type of pain medication can be very addictive.
 Most tooth pain will get better after the dentist fixes the tooth problem.
 Over the counter medicines such as ibuprofen (Advil) and acetaminophen (Tylenol) are best to help with tooth pain.
 Talk to your doctor or pharmacist about which would be best for you.